riogu/fumo-compiler/docs/README.md

 ## Overview

 Fumo is a statically-typed systems programming language that compiles to native code via LLVM.

 It implements what i consider to be the "basic essential" features of a systems programming language.

-I made this compiler to be a "base" for my future language development ideas/compiler backend optimization exploration.
+The goal of this compiler is to have a working compiler with all the basics well tested and implemented, so that i can later use it as a base to explore language design decisions, compiler backend optimizations, and generally use it to continue learning about compilers.

 Fumo source files use the `.fm` extension.

 ## Quick Start